ethhub-io/ethhub/docs/using-ethereum/wallets/hardware.md

 Hardware wallets are the most-secure method for accessing your funds while online, as they do not expose your private key to the internet when signing transactions.

-## Pros and Cons

-### Pros

-* Most-secure method for accessing your funds while online
-* Non-custodial, and private than most other methods of interacting with your funds.

-### Cons

-* Cost money

 ## Wallets

 * [Ledger](https://shop.ledger.com/pages/ledger-nano-x?r=0fcb4288e45f) - Support for multiple cryptocurrencies and tokens